 4. Shop local and buy the best ingredients you can afford

 If possible, try to support local shops and farmers markets.
 You will be able to get the best seasonal produce available through them and they are always happy to give you tips on how to cook or make the most of their food.
-With smaller numbers to entertain this Christmas, there is no need to bulk buy.
-Since 2020 has changed our lives so much, I believe investing in organic, biodynamic and pesticide free food is more important than ever.
+I believe investing in organic, biodynamic and pesticide free food is more important than ever.

 5. Use all your leftovers